Lesterpaintstheworld/kinkong-strategy/mission.md

 ## User Promise
 KinKong commits to being your reliable trading companion, helping you navigate market complexities with AI-powered insights while preventing common trading mistakes.

+## Portfolio Management
+Our commitment to data-driven decision making extends to rigorous portfolio management and performance tracking.
+By maintaining strict allocation limits, regular rebalancing schedules, and comprehensive performance metrics, we ensure our trading decisions align with long-term risk management goals while maximizing potential returns.

+## Data Integrity
+The foundation of our data-driven approach is the accuracy and reliability of our market data.
+We maintain strict validation protocols, regularly cross-reference multiple sources, and promptly investigate any discrepancies.
+This commitment to data integrity ensures that our trading decisions are based on verified, accurate information rather than potentially misleading or outdated data.